The sales page on your website is the best opportunity to connect with potential clients and convert them into paying clients.

 Call to Actions

-Your sales page has one purpose, and therefore one call to action, used throughout the page.
-First, decide what result you want from this sales page (ex: enroll in your online course, submit an inquiry, book a call).
-That will tell you what your call to action should be.
-Then, use that CTA throughout the page.
+Your sales page has one purpose – to get people to reach out about your service.
+In order to determine what your call to action should be, first identify the result you want from this page (ex: enroll in your online course, submit an inquiry, book a call).
+Once you’ve identified the desired action, use a prompt to encourage that action throughout the page.

 - Keep your CTA button consistent throughout your sales page.
 Consistency in design and text helps make it more recognizable and stand out.